jouterleys/MarkerlessCP/README.md

 MarkerlessCP
 ================
 Jereme Outerleys
-2021-07-30
+Last compiled on 2021-08-26

 ## Summary

-A participant with CP came into the HMRL on July 28, 2021.
+A participant with Cerebral Palsy (CP) came into the HMRL on July 28, 2021.
 Overground walking gait was collected using markerless and markerbased systems.
+These pilot data were helpful in assesing the performance of a markerless system (Theia Markerless, Kingston, Ontario) in a population where clinical gait analyses are typically performed, with markerbased systems.
+In general, clinically important features of kinematic and kinetic waveforms showed clear agreement with markerbased data.
+This was particularly evident in sagittal plane kinematics and kinetics but also the knee adduction moment.
+In addition, the markerless system showed logical biomechanical difference in AFO vs. non-AFO gait trials, where reduced plantarflexion was evident in the AFO condition.

+## Collection Details

 Markerless data were collected with 8 Sony RX0II cameras with a frame rate of 120 Hz (actual 119.88 Hz).
 Markerbased data were collected using 11 Qualisys Oqus cameras with a frame rate of 120 Hz.
 The markerset used